Demo Forest (Braille Trail)

 When it comes to extending your ride outside Soquel Demonstration Forest, you won't find many options without getting into choices of questionable legitimacy.
 More importantly, why would you want to do so, when the trails at Demo Forest are so excellent?
 For this reason, it's much more common for mountain bikers to extend their Demo Forest ride by doing additional loops here.
 After having descended to Hihn's Mill Road, one common route for getting back up to Ridge Trail to "do it all again" is up Sulphur Springs Trail.
 Then try a different trail to descend back to Hihn's Mill Road, or use your favorite one again.
 Rinse and repeat.

 If you look for a place to grab a bite or a sip after your ride, the option that's closest at hand will be Summit Store, which many of you will have driven past on Summit Road on your way to the ride.
-While this is technically "merely a supermarket", it has something to satisfy every taste, including packaged or freshly made deli sandwiches, hot entrees, good cheese and bread, wine and beer, sushi, an impressive variety of pastries, not to mention the sort of packaged food and bottled drinks that you'd find at any good market.
-The only things you won't find are tables and waiter service.
+While this is technically "merely a supermarket", it has something to satisfy every taste, including packaged or freshly made deli sandwiches, hot entrees, good cheese and bread, wine and beer, surprisingly decent sushi, an impressive variety of pastries, not to mention the sort of packaged food and bottled drinks that you'd find at any good market.
+They even have nice outdoor seating.
+The only thing you won't find is waiter service.
 Looking for other options, if your return trip will be taking you south on Route 17, you'll have one or two roadside choices like Casa del 17 (though this particular one will be on the opposite side of the road as you're heading south).
 Beyond that, it will have to be some place in Scotts Valley or Santa Cruz that's most handy for those heading south, and downtown Los Gatos for those heading north.

 © Ergin Guney